livepeer/go-livepeer/doc/ai-subnet.md

     As outlined in the [Orchestrator Binary Setup](#orchestrator-binary-setup), the `-aiWorker`, `-aiModels`, and `-aiModelsDir` flags are unique to the _AI Subnet_ Orchestrator.
 The remaining flags are common to the [Mainnet transcoding network](https://github.com/livepeer/go-livepeer) as detailed in the [Livepeer documentation](https://docs.livepeer.org/references/go-livepeer/cli-reference).
 The AI-specific flags activate the _AI Subnet_ Orchestrator, specify the location of your AI models configuration file, and define the directory for model storage on your machine.
 If `aiModelsDir` is not set, the _AI Subnet_ Orchestrator defaults to the `~/.lpData/<NETWORK>/models` directory for model storage.

+4. **Verify Setup**: If your _AI Subnet_ Orchestrator is running correctly, you should see the following output:

+    ```bash
+    I0405 22:03:17.427058 2655655 rpc.go:301] Connecting RPC to uri=https://0.0.0.0:8936
+    I0405 22:03:17.430371 2655655 rpc.go:254] Received Ping request
+    ```

-4. **Verify Setup**: Confirm that the _AI Subnet_ Orchestrator node is operating on port `8936`.
-To make the Gateway node accessible from the internet, unblock port `8936` on your machine and set up port forwarding on your router.
+5. **Check Port Availability**: Confirm that the _AI Subnet_ Orchestrator node is operating on port `8936`.
+Unblock port `8936` on your machine and set up port forwarding on your router to make the Gateway node accessible from the internet.

 ### Gateway Setup